nablarch/nablarch-document/en/application_framework/adaptors/jaxrs_adaptor.rst

   </component>

 .. tip::
-  If  `Jackson (external site, English) <https://github.com/FasterXML/jackson>`_ is not bundled with the web application server to be used, deploy the Jackson module with the application module as a set.
+  If  `Jackson (external site) <https://github.com/FasterXML/jackson>`_ is not bundled with the web application server to be used, deploy the Jackson module with the application module as a set.

 Using RESTful web services under RESTEasy environment
 --------------------------------------------------------
-If the implementation of `JAX-RS (external site, English) <https://jcp.org/en/jsr/detail?id=339>`_ bundled with the web application server is `RESTEasy (external site, English) <http://resteasy.jboss.org/>`_ , use the adapter for RESTEasy.
+If the implementation of `JAX-RS (external site) <https://jcp.org/en/jsr/detail?id=339>`_ bundled with the web application server is `RESTEasy (external site) <http://resteasy.jboss.org/>`_ , use the adapter for RESTEasy.

 An application of RESTEasy adapter is shown below.